thu-coai/Syncred-Bench/README.md

 ![Detection performance across credible forms and circulations](assets/detection_results.png)

+We found that the current version of the SightEngine API (2.7.2) could achieve 92.3% TPR, much stronger than the older version (Version 2.5.11b) we tested on May 5.

 ## Evaluation Notes

 The MLLM prompt asks the model to decide whether the image is AI-generated and to return compact JSON: